ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

         conda update --all
         ```

-    - to uninstall if you want
+    - To uninstall if you want

         ```sh
         rm Anaconda3-2020.02-Linux-x86_64.sh